shwethaaDS/Nucleus_stocks/README.md

-I contributed to the OpenSourcely project by developing the Stock Management module.
+contributed to the OpenSourcely project by developing the Stock Management module.
 My work involved implementing stock tracking, role-based inventory control, and report generation features to enhance and streamline departmental operations.